gitMaksimAl/C_Sharp_Seminar/README.md

 Using input, output console methods, string conversion, formatted strings.

 ## Lesson 2
-Using functions, composite statement, work with integers and range of integer.
+Using functions, composite statement, work with integers, integer like string, and range of integer.